 How long does it take for funds to be made available?

-It usually takes a few days for money to arrive in the recipient's account once deposited.
+It usually takes a few days for money to arrive in the recipient’s account once deposited.
 Banks know that the amount of money on the cheque is available so most recipients will see the money in their accounts within one business day.
-If the recipient deposits the cheque in person at the bank, it’s the best way to get money into their account quickly.
+The best way to get the money quickly for the recipient is to deposit the cheque in person at the bank.

 Most banks will give recipients access to $5,000 or less right away.
 However, they may put holds on more than that.
 That protects the bank.